Last Updated on July 18, 2022.

 - A chilled hedgehog will attempt a false hibernation and that can be deadly.
 Lower temperatures can be an environmental stress for your hedgehog, which will affect the overall health of your pet.

 - Refer to our articles Heating Options, Power Outages and Temperature Requirements guide for more information on this subject.

 - When compared to other animals, hedgehogs do not make much of a mess outside of their cages.

 - Hedgehog cages shouldn’t be placed on a kitchen counter top or any other area of human food preparation or eating area.

 - Pet hedgehogs should always be caged indoors.

 - Screened in porches are an acceptable place to play depending on the seasonal weather in your area.

-- Hedgehogs are very sneaky will take any opportunity to hide so they need to be in an area where they can easily be found if they happen to get out of their play area.
+- Hedgehogs are very sneaky and will take any opportunity to hide, so they need to be in an area where they can easily be found if they happen to get out of their play area.

 Another concern is smell… your hedgehog may be irritated or stressed by certain scents.
 You may find that your hedgehog doesn’t like the smell of popcorn cooking in the other room or the candle burning around the corner.